ZOO-Project/ZOO-Project/docs/contribute/code.rst

 General information
 *********************

-Bug reports and wishes can be submitted using the ZOO-Trac.
+Bug reports and wishes can be submitted using the `ZOO-Trac <http://zoo-project.org/trac>`__ .
 This requires you to setup a user account (userid) using this section.

 The following trackers are available: